newrelic/newrelic-quickstarts/README.md

 You can search for all the available quickstarts in the [New Relic Instant Observability catalog](https://developer.newrelic.com/instant-observability).

-## BETA Announcement
+## Preview Announcement

-> 🧪 This project is currently in `BETA`  🧪
+> 🧪 This project is currently in `Preview`  🧪

-During this beta period all users of New Relic will have full access to install any quickstart.
+During this preview period all users of New Relic will have full access to install any quickstart.
 After installation you can use the dashboards and alerts included in the quickstart.

-When the beta ends, only users with full platform access can use the dashboards installed with the quickstart.
+When the preview period ends, only users with full platform access can use the dashboards installed with the quickstart.

 ## Quickstart components